rjfarmer/gfort2py/README.md

 x.my_func(x.func_arg) # With the functin itself
 ````

-Its let the the user to make sure that the function func_arg takes the correct inputs and returns the correct output
+Its left the the user to make sure that the function func_arg takes the correct inputs and returns the correct output